Fake: Govt has not ordered the restriction of these Chinese apps

 Fake: MP CM Chouhan does not want people to get addicted to liquor

-However the NIC has issued no such order.
+However, the NIC has issued no such order.
 The Ministry of Electronics and IT too has not passed any such order.
 The government has clarified that the order in circulation is fake and no such instruction has been given by the Ministry or the NIC.